mabdulrehman8833-cloud/bd4dm/README.md

 # bd4dm

-Lecture examples and exercises on "Big Data for Decision Making"
+Lecture examples and exercises on "Machine Learning for Business Analytics"